sakshi2k/FruitsMarketDB/README.md

 1. Fruits
 2. Customers

-// PS : only for practice work.
+// PS : only for practice.